Way back in history:

 pounds a week) Notice that "B.A.S.C.A.R" intended to share racing

 with Sweden, Spain, and Belgium.
-Thanks again to Brian Clements (who hastened to admit that No, he was not there that day in 1955 ---.)
+Thanks again to Brian Clements (who hastened to add that No, he was not there that day in 1955 ---.)

-July 2009: Tragedy we don't enjoy rembering.
-John Payne, who has controbuted quite a bit to this 'early days' section, scanned three original
+Tragedy we don't enjoy rembering.
+John Payne, who has contributed quite a bit to this 'early days' section, scanned three original

 newspaper clippings in his archive that described the terrible 1955